… the Blog

 My work career has had me spending a lot of time involved with the two things I swore I would avoid when I got out of high-school – teaching and computers.
 I found I was quite good at corporate training, teaching, and had a knack for using technology to meet training outcomes.
 I’ve worked in both small companies, and large global enterprises.

-Interests include (in no particular order) history, science fiction (for example: X-Files, BattleStar Galactica 2004, Dark Matter, The 100 and others), The Walking Dead, authors Joe Abercrombie, David Weber, and John Ringo, animation, cats (my girlfriend and I have two), a few computer games (Civilization and X-Com 2) and strong women (make of that what you will).
-Guilty pleasures include pizza, Xena, Warrior Princess, and Archer.
+Interests include (in no particular order) history, science fiction (for example: X-Files, BattleStar Galactica 2004, Stanger Things, The Expanse, and others), Linux, animation, strategy gaming, and strang women (make of that what you will).
+Cats, not dogs, though I have owned both.

 Of course, I am very interested in fiction writing.